 “Planning the wedding is a trial run for your future marriage.
 The things you battle about now are clues to where you’re going to have trouble in the future….”

 Remember Shakespeare’s Othello?
 The general has an old advisor, Iago, who he leans on for counsel and support.
 Othello trusts Iago.
 He confides in him.
-There’s only one tiny problem: Iago whispers lies into his ear, sows the seeds of doubt, and convinces him that his wife, Desdemona, is boning another soldier.
-Consumed by jealousy and vengeance, Othello smothers Desdemona with a pillow, murders her, then commits suicide.
+There’s only one tiny problem: Iago whispers lies into his ear, sows the seeds of doubt, and convinces him that his wife, Desdemona, is unfaithful.
+Consumed by jealousy and vengeance, Othello smothers Desdemona with a pillow, then commits suicide.
 (Turns out she was innocent.
-Oops!)
+Damn, that Iago is savage!)

 As a bride, it’s pretty much your inalienable right to micromanage every aspect of the wedding if you choose to.